lias-laboratory/biogitom/ReadMe.md

 ## Repository Structure

-- `Scripts/`: This directory contains scripts for candidate generation, training set construction, semantic embedding generation using SapBERT, and the implementation and training processes for the GIT and Gated Network architectures.
+- `Scripts/`: This directory contains scripts for training set construction, semantic embedding generation using Sentence-SapBERT, and the implementation and training -processes for the GIT and Gated Network architectures.
 - `Datasets/`: This folder includes the Bio-ML datasets, comprising ontologies and their corresponding reference alignments.
-- `Experiments/`: This section holds the experimental results, demonstrating the rationale behind the selection of the BERT model (i.e., SapBERT), the optimal number of negative examples in the training set, and findings from the ablation study.
+- `Experiments/`: This directory contains the experimental results that support the design decisions of the BioGITOM framework.
+It includes the justification for selecting the SapBERT model over alternative BERT variants, the empirical determination of the optimal number of negative examples in the training set, as well as insights from the ablation study.
+Additionally, it presents comparative analyses of top-k similarity search strategies—such as FAISS L2 and Inner Product—to validate the candidate retrieval methodology.
 - `Tasks/`: This directory contains the predefined tasks of the Bio-ML track, each organized into a dedicated subdirectory that includes:
    - Task-specific data files: Input data necessary for the task execution.
    - Scripts: Implementations provided in Python (.py) and Jupyter Notebook (.ipynb) formats, along with execution logs documented in Markdown (.md) files.